-Hoax netiquette.
-So, the culture of awareness.
+Hoax netiquette rules for cultural awareness of scams.
 Given, protects us from being duped online.
 Then, knowledge of the techniques is a good defense.
-Hence, take some time to learn here.

 Thus, validation from various sources helps.
 More reliable.
 Internet makes it easier to trick people than in real life.

 For example, pictures can be ‘photo shopped’.
-Also, stories can be written.
-Consequently, hard to tell sometimes.
+Deepfakes can’t be identified without computer help.
 Can’t look an email in the eye.

 Time needed: 15 minutes.